Now, drivers will be able to offer feedback to the riders with an option to state a specific reason.

 Uber is working very hard to maintain a balance between the riders and drivers by adding new features to the app continuously.
-The company provides both riders and drivers a chance to rate each other in order share any complain.
-However, riders always had an upper hand while rating the driver with some additional options.
-Now, drivers are also able to feedback the riders with an option to state specific reason.
+The company provides both riders and drivers a chance to rate each other in order to share any complaint.

 The rider's poor behavior has always been a point of concern for the Uber and a major cause of stress for the drivers.
 This new feature enables the drivers to share specific feedback with Uber and the company will suggest the riders to improve their rating.

 All the major and minor updates from Uber is a part of the company’s “180 days of change” campaign to heel the company’s damaged image.
 The company recently also announced to call off its car leasing program, Xchange Leasing after facing a huge loss.
 As a part of the campaign, the company recently added a feature that teaches basic sign language to the riders to communicate with deaf drivers.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.